kupl/OBJ2CFA/README.md

 ### Verifying Installation

 Verifying installation is very easy.
-First, move to "OBJ2CFA/doop/".
+First, move to 'doop/' folder.
 Then, you can check the installation by running the following command:

 ```
 $ ./run -jre1.6 1-tunneled-call-site-sensitive+heap jars/dacapo/luindex.jar